wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_getspentinfo.md

 ---
-title: dash:getspentinfo \[POST\]
+title: dash:getspentinfo - Dash
-description: Returns the txid and index where an output is spent (requires spentindexto be enabled).
+description: Example code for the dash:getspentinfo json-rpc method. Сomplete guide on how to use dash:getspentinfo json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters